lutzhamel/popsom/joss/paper.md

 2     som          5453.73                9
 3 kohonen         23433.91               37
 ```
 Times are reported in milliseconds.
-Here we measure a speedup of 9 compared to the `som` package and a speedup of close to 40 compared
+Here we measure a speedup of 9 with respect to the `som`  package and a speedup of close to 40 with respect
 to the `kohonen` package.

 ## The Synthetic Dataset